quicwg/base-drafts/draft-ietf-quic-http.md

 ###  Control Streams

-A control stream is indicated by a stream type of `0x43` (ASCII 'C').
+A control stream is indicated by a stream type of `0x00`.
 Data on this stream consists of HTTP/3 frames, as defined in {{frames}}.

 Each side MUST initiate a single control stream at the beginning of the connection and send its SETTINGS frame as the first frame on this stream.
 If